mfoemmel/fig/README.md

     ...downloading files...
     Hello, World

-The `-u` (or `--update`) option tells fig to check the remote repository for packages if they aren't already installed locally (fig will never make any network connections unless this option is specified).
+The `-u` (or `--update`) option tells Fig to check the remote repository for packages if they aren't already installed locally (Fig will never make any network connections unless this option is specified).
 Once the packages are downloaded, we can run the same command without the `-u` option: